papay0/papay0.github.io/src/pages/day2day/index.md

 ---
-title: Day2Day, your task manager operating on Google Docs 🤓
+title: Day2Day, your task manager on Google Docs 🤓
 date: '2020-02-04'
 spoiler: Trust me you will feel so good after using it for two days!
 category: 'project'